FudgyDRS/solanalysis-bot/README.md

 ⚠️ This project is under active development.
 Features will be added incrementally with an emphasis on stability, performance, and extensibility.

-Let me know if you'd like to also include a visual tree of the directory structure or describe how services communicate in more detail.